 - Lengthier checkout flow due to the two mandatory authentication layers for customers

-- Lower prices for payments/banking and non-banking services due to increased market competitiveness on longer term
+- Lower prices for payments/banking and non-banking services due to increased market competitiveness on longer-term

 How we help our merchants

 2Checkout payment solutions are constantly optimized and updated to follow the latest bank and card network regulations and will apply relevant exemptions for low-risk payments to only trigger authentication when required.
-We have designed our SCA-ready payments solutions to let you take advantage of exemptions when possible and help protect your conversion.
+We have designed our SCA-ready payment solutions to let you take advantage of exemptions when possible and help protect your conversion.